7 Non-Teaching Skills You Need to Launch a Freelance Online English Tutoring Business

 As an online English teacher running your own business, all the decision-making and processes will be in your hands.
 These include:

-Take a look at this guide to tackling operational challenges as a freelancer.
+Take a look at this guide to tackling operational challenges as an online English business owner.

 3. Creative skills

-Creative skills will be very handy for marketing yourself as a freelance online ESL teacher if you want to use social media to get online students or drive people to your website.
+Creative skills will be very handy for marketing your online ESL business if you want to use social media to get online students or drive people to your website.
 Sometimes, you may have to think outside the box to grab potential students’ attention.

 4. Time management and organizational skills